-Pregnancy Fatigue!
-A Grumpy Girl’s Guide to first-trimester exhaustion
+Pregnancy Fatigue – A Grumpy Girl’s Guide to First Trimester Exhaustion

-What does Pregnancy Fatigue Feel Like-
+What does Pregnancy Fatigue Feel Like?

 To put it simply, you are exhausted all the time.
 You might feel like you can simply take a nap most of the day.
 Sure, you have little spurts of energy, but often times it is quickly followed up with instant exhaustion.

-Pregnancy Fatigue Tip #1 – “Rest up.
+First Trimester Exhaustion Tip #1 – “Rest up.
 You deserve it!”

 Like many women in their first trimester, I hadn’t revealed my pregnancy to those around me, so it might have raised suspicion if I began to nap on the lobby couch at work.
 I was already struggling to keep up appearances as my fatigue was making it difficult to express myself in meetings and was zapping my short-term memory.
 Thank goodness for to-do lists!

-I just wasn’t ready, or able, to let pregnancy exhaustion take over as my prenatal yoga instructor advised: “Don’t hold back ladies!
+I just wasn’t ready, or able, to let pregnancy exhaustion take over.
+As my prenatal yoga instructor advised: “Don’t hold back ladies!
 Listen to your intuition!!” she chanted as she outstretched her arms, closed her eyes, and sighed a long deep sigh illustrating how she and the sidewalk became familiar when she succumbed to a nap during one of her recent walks.
 “Don’t be afraid to nap, WHEREVER you are!”

 So how do we take care of ourselves, our growing babies, and our responsibilities in the first trimester?!!
 I can’t say I fully figured it out, because most of it is simply survival.
 Perhaps the biggest comfort is that it does get better as the morning sickness haze rises in the second trimester.
 So hang in there.
 In the meantime, take a “relaxation binges” whenever you can to make the first trimester more bearable.